AislerHQ/PushForKiCad/README.md

 ![Demo of the swift upload process](docs/demo.gif)

-### Installation
+### Installation from the official KiCad repositories
+Just open the "Plugin and Content Manager" from the KiCad main menu an install the "AISLER Push for KiCad" plugin from the selection list.
+That's it!

+### Manual installation
-Download the latest release ZIP file from https://github.com/AislerHQ/PushForKiCad/releases, within KiCad open the "Plugin and Content Manager" from the main window.
+If you prefere the latest version of this plugin, download the latest release ZIP file from https://github.com/AislerHQ/PushForKiCad/releases, within KiCad open the "Plugin and Content Manager" from the main window.
 Install the ZIP file using "Install from File..." a the bottom of the window.
 ![](docs/manual_installation.png)

 ### How do revisions work?